Home & Auto

-Although he sold only life insurance when he started out in 1928, Bill responded when his clients told him they also wanted house or car insurance.
-He climbed the stairs at 56 Sparks Street to the Dominion of Canada General Insurance Company, and asked that they sponsor a general insurance licence for him.
+Bill climbed the stairs at 56 Sparks Street to the Dominion of Canada General Insurance Company and asked that they sponsor a general insurance licence for him.
 They did - and the seeds for an independent Scrivens company were planted.

 Bill worked for North America Life until his general insurance clientele increased to the point that he needed a separate office for his business.
 W.H.
 Scrivens, General Insurance moved back to the Ottawa Electric Building at 56 Sparks Street.

-At one time, Bill had a partner.
-However, when Merrill Tucker went off to war, Bill bought him out.
-When Tucker returned, Bill sold the business back to him for the same price he first purchased it.
+At one time, Bill had a partner, however, when Merrill Tucker went off to war, Bill bought him out.
+When Tucker returned, Bill sold the business back to him for the same price of which Merrill first purchased.
 As a result, the company became known as Scrivens & Tucker.

 Tucker left the firm in 1950 when Bill's son, Bruce, came aboard.
 Since then, the company has been owned and operated primarily by the Scrivens family.

-1950s - In 1960, the company moves to 270 MacLaren Street, a heritage building that once housed the family's church minister.
+In 1960, the company purchased 270 MacLaren Street, a heritage building that was once a manse for a downtown Ottawa church.
 Merrill Tucker leaves the company but Bill's son, Bruce, comes aboard.

-1980s - Bruce's son, Peter, joins the organization.
-Five years later, Michael joins in assuming day-to-day control of the company.
+Bruce's son, Peter, joins the organization and in 1985, another son, Michael, joins as both brothers assume day-to-day control of the company.
 In a major expansion of the company's services, Scrivens purchases the assets of Coulter Investment Services and launches W.H.
 Scrivens Financial Services Ltd. to help serve the clients' growing financial needs.

-1990s - Michael and Peter's brother, David, joins the company.
-Scrivens purchases Monaghan & Fitzsimmons Insurance.
-Bill passes away.
-Six years later, Evelyn, his wife of 75 years, dies at the age of 101.
+Michael and Peter's brother, David, joins the company.
+Scrivens purchases both Monaghan Insurance Broker & Fitzsimmons Insurance Broker.
+Scrivens founder, Bill, passes away and his wife of 75 years, Evelyn, dies six years later at the age of 101.
 The Scrivens brothers bring aboard Ole Jensen as a partner to assist in the growth of the commercial insurance department.

-2000s - Scrivens "goes green" in this decade, becoming the first broker in Canada to transmit policies electronically.
-More recently, in Scrivens' personal lines, renewals are now downloaded while applications are uploaded.
+Scrivens "goes green" in this decade, becoming the first broker in Canada to transmit policies electronically.
+More recently, in Scrivens' personal insurance department, renewals are now downloaded while applications are uploaded.